mohit2978/AWS-notes/033 lec 40/0000notes.md

-# Lecture 40 AWS transfer family
+# Lecture 40 AWS transfer family and AWS CLI

 The AWS Transfer Family is a service offered by Amazon Web Services (AWS) that provides secure and managed file transfer capabilities.
 It simplifies moving files to and from AWS Storage services like Amazon S3 or Amazon EFS.
 It securely transfers data using protocols like SFTP, and FTPS while seamlessly integrating with the existing security measures.
 This means we can migrate and automate file transfers without disrupting the users or applications; everything works the same way behind the scenes.